East Perth

 East Perth lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-East Perth's population, as of November 2025, is approximately 14,220.
-This figure shows an increase of 2,422 people since the 2021 Census, which recorded a population of 11,798.
-The change is inferred from the estimated resident population of 14,213 in June 2024 and an additional nine validated new addresses since the Census date.
-This results in a population density ratio of 4,170 persons per square kilometer, placing East Perth in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-The growth rate of 20.5% since the 2021 Census exceeds both the national average (8.9%) and the state's average, positioning East Perth as a growth leader.
-Overseas migration contributed approximately 92.8% of overall population gains during recent periods.
+Based on AreaSearch's analysis, East Perth's population is around 14,213 as of Feb 2026.
+This reflects an increase of 2,415 people (20.5%) since the 2021 Census, which reported a population of 11,798 people.
+The change is inferred from the estimated resident population of 14,213 from the ABS as of June 2024 and an additional 6 validated new addresses since the Census date.
+This population level equates to a density ratio of 4,168 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly sought resource.
+East Perth's 20.5% growth since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 92.8% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch employs the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends indicate a significant increase for East Perth, with an expected rise of 4,124 persons to 2041.
-This reflects an overall increase of 28.9% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, a significant population increase in the top quartile of Australian statistical areas is forecast, with the area expected to increase by 4,124 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 29.0% in total over the 17 years.

 Frequently Asked Questions - Population